mzemel/mzemel.github.io/_posts/articles/2016-05-08-travel-post-mortem.markdown

 #### Colombia

 Spent a month in this magical country.
-I met four remarkable women who attempted to teach me to dance like a Colombian, drink like a Colombian, and speak like a Colombian.
+I met people who attempted to teach me to dance like a Colombian, drink like a Colombian, and speak like a Colombian.
 I settled for just dressing like one.
 Looked for freelance work and thought about staying down as long as I could but after a couple weeks of gym, work, party it felt like I was in a routine again, so I decided to move onwards.
 Took a boat departing out of a coastal town across the Atlantic with a cadre of young travelers, passing through the most picturesque islands, and arriving in Panama.

 ![Medellin](http://i.imgur.com/FFXwJdT.jpg "Medellin")